Short stature is a height that is less than or equal to the third percentile for a person's age, sex, and race.

 Copyright © Nucleus Medical Media, Inc.

-Familial and constitutional delay are due to the child's genetic make-up.
+Familial and constitutional delays are due to the child's genetic make-up.
 If both parents are shorter than average, the child will most likely have short stature.
 The child may also have delayed puberty.
 This may cause temporary short stature, but normal height will eventually be reached.

-Medical conditions that may contribute to short stature, include: Malnourishment—most common cause of growth failure and is generally associated with poverty
+Medical conditions that may contribute to short stature include: Malnourishment—most common cause of growth failure and is generally associated with poverty

 Genetic disorders such as skeletal dysplasias,

-, and Silver Russell syndrome
+Down syndrome, and Silver Russell syndrome

 Endocrine disorders such as